SummerForeverCo/duck-plot/docs/data-transformations.md

 ## Philosophy

-A central problem behind data visualization is the need to transform your data to a target structure.
+A central challenge of data visualization is the need to transform your data to a target structure.
 DuckPlot aims to solve this problem by allowing users to target the same visualizaiton with different underlying data structures.
 Let's take a long and wide view of the same sales data ([souce](https://github.com/uwdata/mosaic/blob/main/data/stocks.csv)):